How To Turn An Owner-Run Business Into A Management-Run Business

 The vast majority of the businesses that Acquira works with are owner-run when we first encounter them.

-That means a single person is doing multiple jobs, wearing multiple hats, and it quite frankly isn’t very efficient.
+That means a single person is doing multiple jobs, wearing multiple hats, which isn’t very efficient.
 One of our main focuses in the first year is to turn that owner-run company into a management-run company.

 Owner-Run Company: A business in which one individual handles most, if not all, facets of running the business.

-Management-Run Company: A business in which the operations of the company are handled by a team of people with well-defined roles, who set goals and regularly meet those goals.
+Management-Run Company: A business in which the company's operations are handled by a team of people with well-defined roles who set goals and regularly meet those goals.

 Acquira’s Ty Trumbull sat down to discuss how to handle that transition with Acquira CEO Hayden Miyamoto, which you can watch in the video below.